danthegoodman1/cloudComputingCourse/kubernetes/README.md

 ### Cleaning Up

 All we have to do is delete the project.
 Everything inside will delete and you will no longer be billed.

+## AWS

+I've not added AWS yet for 2 reasons:

+1. It's mostly the same once you get to the k8s part
+2. I've not bothered to do it

+In any case, here is the HTTPS load balancing example they provide: https://aws.amazon.com/premiumsupport/knowledge-center/terminate-https-traffic-eks-acm/